knothing01/mandelbrot_set/README.md

 # Features

     Renders the Mandelbrot set with interactive graphical output using SFML.
     Allows users to zoom in, zoom out, and navigate across the Mandelbrot set.
+    Provides options to increase the number of iterations.

 # Prerequisites

     CMake (version 3.0 or higher)
-SFML (version 2.5 or higher)
+    SFML (version 2.5 or higher) - Download SFML

 # Instructions